DeiteriyLab/protobuf-magic/README.md

 2. Protobuf Magic will automatically detect and analyze Protobuf messages in the request and response payloads.
 3. In the Proxy and Repeater, you can modify the Protobuf message content before forwarding it to the server.
 4. Use the "Send to Intruder" option to send the Protobuf message to Intruder for further fuzzing or other testing.
+5. **For JSON to Protobuf in Intruder**: Copy your desired JSON payload and paste it into the body request section in Intruder.
+The addon will attempt to serialize the JSON payload to Protobuf before the request is sent.

 <p align="center">
 <img width="800" src=".readme/send.png">